18.104.22.168 New Zealand citizens

 Changes from 26 February 2001

 In general, most New Zealanders arriving in Australia on an SCV after 26 February 2001 no longer meet the definition of an Australian resident for the purpose of SSAct section 7.
-Because of this, unless they are regarded as a 'protected SCV holder' (see below), they are no longer entitled to Australian social security payments and are required to be the holder of a permanent visa in order to qualify for a social security payment.
-These arrangements do not affect the free movement of people between the 2 countries.
-New Zealand citizens will have the choice of either applying for a permanent visa or applying for an SCV when they decide to move to Australia.
-Either visa will continue to allow the holder to visit, live and work indefinitely in Australia.
+Unless they are regarded as a 'protected SCV holder' (see below), they are not entitled to Australian social security payments, except in limited circumstances (see below).
+New Zealanders who are not a protected SCV holder must apply for and be granted a permanent visa in order to meet the definition of an Australian resident.

 Protected SCV holders